 Most clinical education related to this area of medicine concerns hyperbarics or increased pressure.
 Human exposures to increased pressure occur while diving and during hyperbaric oxygen therapy.
 Hypobaric (reduced pressure) exposures occur on commercial plane flights where the cabin pressure equals about 2438.4 meters (8000 feet); however, professional aviators, particularly military personnel, mountain climbers, research subjects, and astronauts are exposed to much greater extremes in low-pressure environments.
 The 2 main concerns about hypobaric exposure relate to absolute pressure upon the human body and the total oxygen available to the body.

-Humans require oxygen supplementation as they ascend in altitude.
+The treatment for hypoxic hypoxia is 100% oxygen.
+Therefore, humans require oxygen supplementation as they ascend in altitude.
 While there is some variation from person to person, the effects of hypoxia are accepted to begin at 3048 meters (10,000 feet).
 These effects include reduced light reception and decreased the ability to distinguish colors.
 As a person ascends in altitude, their body compensates with increased depth of respiration, increased rate of respiration, and increased heart rate in an attempt to maintain oxygen delivery to the tissues.
 Further ascent leads to extreme fatigue and reduced mental capacity.
 Exposure to atmospheric conditions in approximately 7620 to 10,363 meters (25,000 to about 34,000 feet) results in death if supplemental oxygen is not used.
 By 34,000 ft 100% oxygen in a tight-fitting mask will deliver near ground level oxygen to the tissues.
 Pressure suits or pressurized cockpits must be used beyond this level to maintain near sea level oxygenation to the tissues.

 The treatment for hypoxia is oxygen.
 For the loss of cabin pressure at high altitude, return to below 3048 meters (10,000 feet) as fast as safely possible.
 In large, multiplace aircraft, aircrew are to wear masks and breath 100% oxygen.
 Symptoms will resolve almost immediately.
 Passengers in passenger planes should put on the deployed yellow masks when there is a loss of cabin pressure.
 In small military tactical aircraft, aircrews wear masks all the time, and when the need arises, they switch to 100% oxygen.
 These small aircraft also will descend to 10,000 feet or less if the situation allows.